gengteng/rust-assistant/README.md

     3. Provide analysis of the presented code, highlighting key aspects based on user interest.
 * When reading source code that includes content imported from external crates, consult the crate's `Cargo.toml` to find the corresponding dependencies and version numbers, and suggest further reading of that dependency's source code.

+### GitHub Issue Querying

+* When querying issues in a GitHub repository, fully understand the user’s problem and summarize the key information from the queried issue and its timeline to solve the user’s problem.
+* Use advanced GitHub API search keywords like author:, assignee:, label:, etc., to perform precise queries for issues and pull requests.
+* Unless the user explicitly states otherwise, avoid listing all timeline events (which may contain a lot of irrelevant chatter and information).

 ## Project or Project Skeleton Creation

 * When a user requests the creation of a project, avoid initially providing detailed and cumbersome steps.
 Instead, begin by asking: